Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Risk management wasn't something her Mafiya syndicate taught, but it was something she could pull easily enough from a dream-life.

-VI (Thursday the 20 th of September, 1958.
+VI (Thursday the 1st of January, 1959.
 A flophouse, Moscow, Russian Soviet Federative Socialist Republic.)

 Cherep screeched a bit too loudly for Sonya's peace of mind when she popped open his window and let herself inside.

-It was early, and one of the almost impossible days when the lady that ran their ballet classes was too sick to actually teach.
-Lisa was also gone for the day and possibly part of the next, leaving Arseniy home with both Sonya and Tatiana.
+It was early, and one of the almost impossible days when the lady that ran their ballet classes was too sick to teach.
+Lisa was also gone for the day and possibly part of the next doing something no one spoke anything about, leaving vor Arseniy home with both Sonya and Tatiana.

 The older girl was still basically grounded and confined to the house until she made up for the hassle the man went through to bail her out of jail in a mostly legal way that wouldn't stick her with the beginnings of a rap sheet.